-More bad news out of the housing market in Los Angeles and nationwide: sales of existing homes fell in July as lenders have been strict about lending and property values have been slow to rise‚ CNNMoney reports.
+More bad news out of the housing market in Woodland Hills and nationwide: sales of existing homes fell in July as lenders have been strict about lending and property values have been slow to rise‚ CNNMoney reports.

 The news just isn’t getting better‚ is it?
-Foreclosure in Los Angeles has reached epic proportions‚ while houses are slow to sell and prices are slow to rise‚ even in California‚ where there is a huge concentration of multi-million dollar mansions.
-While it sounds bad‚ there is hope for a person facing foreclosure in Los Angeles.
-Bankruptcy in Los Angeles is an option that immediately stops foreclosure‚ regardless of what stage of the proceeding it is in.
+Foreclosure in Woodland Hills has reached epic proportions‚ while houses are slow to sell and prices are slow to rise‚ even in California‚ where there is a huge concentration of multi-million dollar mansions.
+While it sounds bad‚ there is hope for a person facing foreclosure in Woodland Hills.
+Bankruptcy in Woodland Hills is an option that immediately stops foreclosure‚ regardless of what stage of the proceeding it is in.

 Whether a person has missed one payment or is several months behind in paying their mortgage‚ filing bankruptcy keeps them in their house while the process works itself out.
-Consulting with an experienced Los Angeles Bankruptcy Attorney should be the first step someone with debt problems considers.
+Consulting with an experienced Woodland Hills Bankruptcy Attorney should be the first step someone with debt problems considers.

 In July‚ sales of previously owned homes dropped 3.5 percent‚ good for an annual rate of 4.67 million.
 That’s down from 4.84 in June‚ a report from the National Association of Realtors says.
 Experts predicted a rate of 4.87 million homes sold.